rustls/rustls/README.md

 * Next release:
   - Planned: removal of unused signature verification schemes at link-time.
+* 0.20.1 (2021-11-14)
+  - Allow cipher suite enum items to be stringified.
+  - Improve documentation of configuration builder types.
+  - Ensure unused cipher suites can be removed at link-time.
+  - Ensure single-use error types implement `std::error::Error`, and are public.
 * 0.20.0 (2021-09-26)
   - *Breaking change*: `Connection` is now an enum instead of a trait.
 You can abstract over `ClientConnection` and `ServerConnection` with a bound like `where C: Deref<ConnectionCommon<SD>>, SD: SideData`.